 There are three major actions that all livestock operations should implement prior to an outbreak of foot-and-mouth disease in the U.S.:

 All of the information needed to complete an enhanced biosecurity plan and/or update your existing plan to enhanced status can be found at the species-specific websites provided below.
-Although the information provided on enhanced biosecurity planning is focused on foot and mouth disease, once a plan is developed and implemented properly it will help safeguard your operation against other potential foreign animal diseases in addition to diseases endemic to your location.
+Although the information provided on enhanced biosecurity planning focuses on foot-and-mouth disease, once a plan is developed and implemented properly, it will help safeguard your operation against other potential foreign animal diseases, as well as diseases endemic to your location.
 It is better to prepare and prevent rather than repair and repent!

 In Nevada, Gary McCuin, Eureka County agricultural & natural resource advisor, and Tracy Shane, state Extension livestock specialist, have been trained in enhanced biosecurity planning by ASI and the Secure Sheep and Wool Supply Program.
 They are available to help Nevada livestock producers write individualized enhanced biosecurity plans to enable movement permits and continuity of operations during a foot-and-mouth disease or foreign animal disease outbreak.
 Please feel free to contact either educator to set up an appointment to get training and assistance with writing your plan.